Home Telephone Location New Telephone Numbers

 Cinema Licensing

-No film shall be shown unless it has the relevant certificate from the British Board of Film Censors.
+No film can be shown unless it has a certificate from the British Board of Film Classification (BBFC).

 Who needs a Cinema Licence?

-Even if you don’t need a licence, you may still need to notify us about your film showings.
+Even if you do not need a licence, you may still need to tell us about your film showings.

 Annual Fee for Cinema Licence